COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation

 Then we calculate the contrastive loss by

 Here $\mathbb{I}[j_0=j_1 \; and \; y_{j_0}=1]$ is an indicator function that equals $1$ when $j_0=j_1$ and $y_{j_0}=1$, and equals $0$ otherwise.

 The contrastive loss with user interest reconstruction is depicted in \reffig{fig:main}.
 The softmax function is calculated column-wisely, and only the positive PV images are optimized to be reconstructed (the two columns in dashed boxes).
 The behavior of the contrastive loss aligns with our assumption: Positive PV images are pulled closer to the corresponding reconstructions ($j_0=j_1$ and $y_{j_0}=1$), while the negative PV images are not encouraged to be reconstructed ($j_0=j_1$ and $y_{j_0}=0$).
-All the PV embeddings $Emb_{pv}^{j_0}$ with $j_0 \ne j_1$ and $y_{j_0}=1$, are pushed further away from $Rec_{pv}^{j_1}$, which can prevent the trivial solution that all the embeddings are the same.
+All the PV embeddings $E_{pv}^{j_0}$ with $j_0 \ne j_1$ and $y_{j_0}=1$, are pushed further away from $R_{pv}^{j_1}$, which can prevent the trivial solution that all the embeddings are the same.
 Some elements in the similarity matrix are not used in our loss, namely the elements with $y_{j_1}=0$, since the negative PV images are not supposed to be reconstructible.
 We left these columns for ease of implementation.
-The procedure of calculating this contrastive loss is depicted in \reffig{fig:main}.

 \textbf{Extending to batched contrastive loss}.
 The above contrastive loss is calculated using PV items within a single page (we have at most 10 items on a page), which can only provide a limited number of negative samples.
-However, a well-known property of contrastive loss is that the performance increases as the number of negative samples increases, which is verified both practically\cite{simclr,simclr_v2} and theoretically\cite{vi_bound}.
+However, a well-known property of contrastive loss is that the performance increases as the number of negative samples increases, which is verified both practically\cite{simclr} and theoretically\cite{vi_bound}.
 To increase the number of negative samples, we propose to treat all other in-batch PV items as negative samples.
 Specifically, we have (batch\_size*$l_{pv}$) PV items in this batch.
 For a positive PV item, all the other (batch\_size*$l_{pv}-1$) PV items are used as negatives, which significantly increases the number of negatives.
-The procedure of optimizing this batched contrastive loss is summarized in \refalg{alg:code}.